johnathan-codes/cwaas/README.md

 Key: DB
 Value: `mongodb+srv://<user>:<password>@cluster0.mongodb.net/<nameofdatabase>?ssl=true&authSource=admin`

-If you are asked to type in a name of collection during creation of database, type in whatever you want ~~`shopping-list`.
-There is a bug if you do not type this.
-This bug is fixed in develop branch and will be merged into master in later commits.~~
+If you are asked to type in a name of collection during creation of database, type in whatever you want.

-Bug was fixed :blush:

 #### Heroku
 Open terminal